Dataset: The US aerial campaign continues in Yemen in its fifteenth year.

 ♦ 4-8 reported killed

 ♦ 2-4 reported injured

-The third strike of the month killed at least five alleged militants in the early hours – around 4-4.30am.
+The third strike of the month killed at least four alleged militants in the early hours – around 4-4.30am.
 Most sources reported as many as six missiles hit a house and a vehicle on the outskirts of Miranshah – the capital of North Waziristan.
 Some sources reported the vehicle was inside the walls of housing compound when the strike hit while others were less specific.

 However AFP reported six missiles fired by two drones hit three houses.
 However the agency also quoted a local security official in Miranshah as saying: ‘US drones fired six missiles which hit three separate compounds in two villages, at least five militants have been killed.’
 The attacks reportedly hit minutes apart with two drones firing four missiles in the first strike and a third firing two more missiles in the second.
 A vehicle parked in one of the housing compounds was hit, a senior security official said.